 The tip is firm enough to pick up neat tube paint easily when desired, and the brush carries a good amount of liquid if immersed fully in water/paint.
 I find I am able to judge well the amount of paint and water I pick up in it, which on a technical level is one of the most important judgements a watercolourist makes.
 The Black Sheep is also hardy.
 I use mine really vigorously and the point lasts well.

 Each individual brush sold has been carefully modified, tested and repeatedly tweaked by myself first, until it performs just like the one I use.
 In fact, nowadays the one you buy IS the one I use!
-(Sorry if you wanted something ‘brand new’) The original, ‘Master’ Black Sheep has now been retired and preserved for this comparing purpose).
-The process takes time because any small difference in brush shape affects the handling considerably.
+(Sorry if you wanted something ‘brand new’) The original, ‘Master’ Black Sheep has been retired and preserved for comparing purposes when necessary.
+The modification process takes time because any small difference in brush shape affects the handling considerably.
 By the time you receive it I may have completed several paintings with it.

 Hair length from ‘ferrule’ to tip = 30 mm